 Adding salad dishes to your holiday table is a great way of incorporating raw and minimally processed vegetables to your diet.
 Uncooked foods maintain their nutrient profiles and their vibrant colours appeal to children and adults alike.
 There is no need to drench a healthy dish in an oil-heavy dressing.
-Instead, keep things light and fragrant by making simple dressings from lemon juice, mustard, tahini or even blended corn for a creamier but light dressing.
+Instead, keep things light and fragrant by incorporating a variety of low carb veggies and making simple dressings from lemon juice, mustard, tahini or even blended corn for a creamier but light dressing.

 Here are 8 salad recipes you can prepare over Hannukah.
 Each could be a side dish as part of a meal, or the star of the show itself.

 This salad is filled with winter vegetables.
 It has a crunch from the cucumber and fennel and sweetness from the beets and oranges.
 The maple-mustard salad dressing is delicious and oil free.
 Serve it over fresh green salad leaves for lunch or as a side, or with steamed kale or chard for a warm supper.

 Cauliflower is naturally juicy, and boiling it is an effective method of pumping it full of excess moisture and removing all the flavour.
 Instead, here it is baked to a smokey deliciousness full of bite and depth.
 Served with spiced chickpeas and plenty of fresh herbs, this middle-eastern warm salad would make an ideal main dish, or accompaniment to simple steamed new potatoes.